fabiofranchino/blog/_posts/2017-08-30-vuejs-nice-to-meet-you.md

 ## Conclusion

 Not a true conclusion.
 I really hope to go deeper with Vue.js.
 I like it.

+As usual, source file [here](https://github.com/fabiofranchino/vue-basic-first-meeting) for those who are interested.